DustyWerth/DustyWerth.github.io/_works/2022-01-10-music-love-fest.md

 ---
-title: Music love fest
+title: FAA Airspace Modeling
-description: An alternative to paperback is the glossy cover, otherwise known as a dust cover, found on magazines, and comic books.
+description: Utilizing data from the FAA airspace protection surfaces are modeled and made available to project teams.
-category: Print Design
+category: FME Flow
-date: 2022-01-10 08:01:35 +0300
+date: 2024-01-10 08:01:35 +0300
-client: Music Fest
+client:
-role: Graphic Designer
+role: Tool Developer
-image: '/images/work-1.jpg'
+image: '/images/Aeronautical.png'
-image_caption: 'Photo by [Freepik](https://www.freepik.com/)'
+image_caption: 'Part 77 Surfaces)'
 ---

 Hardcover books have a stiff binding.
 Paperback books have cheaper, flexible covers which tend to be less durable.
 An alternative to paperback is the glossy cover, otherwise known as a dust cover, found on magazines, and comic books.
 Spiral-bound books are bound by spirals made of metal or plastic.
 Examples of spiral-bound books include teachers' manuals and puzzle books (crosswords, sudoku).